What We Treat

 Behavior Challenges

-At Riverstone, we work with parents using Parent Behavioral Therapy (PBT) to teach you new ways of communicating and responding to your child that will increase positive behaviors like self-control, decrease problem behaviors, strengthen your connection with your child, and increase your child’s self-esteem.
-PBT helps you set your child up for success by responding consistently using positive reinforcement-based skills such as praise, positive attention, planned ignoring, rewards and privileges, rule-setting, and consequences.
+At Riverstone, we work with parents using Parent Behavior Management Training (PBMT) to teach you new ways of communicating and responding to your child that will increase positive behaviors like self-control, decrease problem behaviors, strengthen your connection with your child, and increase your child’s self-esteem.
+PBMT helps you set your child up for success by responding consistently using positive reinforcement-based skills such as praise, positive attention, planned ignoring, and rewards and consequences.

-Though the most successful treatment for behavior challenges involves working primarily with parents, children also benefit from learning skills to regulate their emotions.
+Although we work primarily with parents when treating behavior problems, children also benefit from learning skills to regulate their emotions.
 We use tools from Cognitive Behavioral Therapy (CBT) to help children recognize and name their feelings, learn coping and relaxation strategies to handle big emotions, and communicate their feelings more effectively.